 Beacon is a web-based app that's whole purpose is to help you create ebooks from your blog posts.
 Ideal, right?
 If you use WordPress or Hubspot for your blog you can even import your posts automatically.
 But if not, it's easy enough to copy and paste the content.

 The app offers you lots of different themes you can choose from to use as a starting point and customise the colors, images, fonts and layout.
-It's up to you how much effort you want to put in, but it's worth taking the time to make a few tweaks to really personalise the look of your PDF ebook.
+It's up to you how much effort you want to put in, but it's worth taking the time to make a few tweaks to really personalize the look of your PDF ebook.
 Beacon makes this easy because if you change something in the settings panels, the primary color for example, it will update throughout your book, so it's easy to keep your design consistent.
 Watch an intro video about how that works here.

 Beacon has a free plan which includes a little ‘Made with Beacon' logo on your cover.
 You can upgrade to a paid plan to remove it and have more options like saving your own theme, which is useful if you're going to be creating multiple ebooks.

 If you have a Mac computer, it's likely you might already have Pages installed (and if not, you can get it from the App Store).
 Pages is a word processor like Microsoft Word, but it's so much nicer to use.
 When you create a new document there's the option to start with the ‘digital book' template in the Miscellaneous section, or you can download the ebook template we've created especially for Tradecraft readers to use as your starting point.
-Like the Beacon themes, you'll want to make some tweaks to personalise your design to match your site.
+Like the Beacon themes, you'll want to make some tweaks to personalize your design to match your site.

 While you'll need to get much more hands on with the layout in Pages by copying and pasting your blog posts in and styling the text yourself, you can (and should) make use of the paragraph style options.
 All you have to do is highlight your text and select the style from the Format panel to the right.
 This way if you set all your chapter titles to the ‘Heading' format they'll all match.